Multi-stakeholder approach to implementation

 Implementation for Governments

 Governments play a critical role in supporting Voluntary Principles implementation through various aspects of their activities – including their foreign policies and economic engagement with other governments.
 For example, governments often work through their embassies to engage with key players on the ground, including other governments, companies, and local members of civil society.
 Such engagement may include coordinating and supporting initiatives by companies, NGOs, and other governments; providing training; hosting learning forums; and promoting best practices with regard to Voluntary Principles implementation.
-Governments also support the Voluntary Principles through their economic policies.
+Governments also support the Voluntary Principles through their economic and trade policies.

 Implementation for Companies